sinkinben/tinydb/README.md

 - `COMMIT;`
 - `ROLLBACK;`

-For the above keywords, we can also use lower cases: `select, insert, delete, update, ...`
+For the above keywords, they can be lower cases: `select, insert, delete, update, ...`

 Please note that there is a `';'` after each SQL statement.